-- Under IBM ownership, MRO Software has moved to extremely high viability. - Global sales and implementation resources make the solution widely available. - Combined with Tivoli software, IBM Maximo Asset Management offers the opportunity of being able to manage IT enabled assets with the same solution used to manage traditional EAM assets. - High EAM investment and the leverage of IBM's research capabilities are bringing advanced maintenance functionality to market in the near future. - It supports integration with a wide variety of ERP suites. - It has native integration with ESRI GIS. - It has versatility across multiple platforms.
+- Under IBM ownership, Maximo has moved to extremely high viability. - Global sales and implementation resources make the solution widely available. - Combined with Tivoli software, IBM Maximo Asset Management offers the opportunity of being able to manage IT-enabled assets with the same solution used to manage traditional EAM assets. - High EAM investment and the leverage of IBM's research capabilities are bringing advanced maintenance functionality to market in the near future. - It supports integration with a wide variety of ERP suites. - There is an optional extension for Linear Asset Manager. - It has native integration with ESRI GIS. - It has versatility across multiple platforms.